Oviraptor: Postcranial skeleton

-As in most oviraptords, the neural spines of the holotype cervical vertebrae were short, and the neural arches were X-shaped.
+As in most oviraptorids, the neural spines of the holotype cervical vertebrae were short, and the neural arches were X-shaped.
 However the spines become more pronounced in posterior vertebrae.
 The zygapophyses of the first cervical vertebrae are configured parallel to each other, and the postzygapophyses appear to not diverge significantly from the midline, mostly similar to Citipati.
 The cervical ribs are fused to the vertebrae in the holotype.
 The neural spines are rectangular in the anterior series of the dorsal vertebrae when seen in a lateral view and larger than the spines of the cervicals.
 On the anteriormost dorsal vertebra several pleurocoels (small air-spaced holes) can be found, which are similar to those of Khaan.

 The furcula of Oviraptor is very distinct from other oviraptorids in having a midline keel on the anterior surface of the hypocleidium−a downwards directed projection at the center of the furcula.
 This bone is V-shaped, rounded in cross-section, preserves an elongate spike-like hypocleidium, and the interclavicular angle is about 90°.
 The scapulocoracoid is fused in the holotype, however, the coracoid is badly damaged.
 The scapula is slightly bowed and measures 23 cm in length.
 Oviraptor had a relatively elongated arm composed of the humerus, radius, ulna, and manus.

 The phalangeal formula of Oviraptor was 2-3-4, as seen in most other theropods and oviraptorids.
 The hand of Oviraptor had three skinny and bird-like fingers with each finger ended in side to side flattened and recurved unguals (claw bone).
 Unlike some oviraptorids, Oviraptor did not suffer a reduction of the second and third finger relative to the first one.
 The regarded juvenile Oviraptor AMNH 33092 preserves hindlimb material, comprising a right tibia with metatarsals III and IV.
 Its tibia is 5.87 cm long, indicating a substantially smaller individual than the holotype.
 The nest AMNH 6508 preserves elongatoolithid eggs, with each egg being 14 cm long (some are incomplete).
 Nevertheless, there is the possibility that taphonomical crushing may have compressed them by up to 2 cm.